 We hand pack our facial clay sample pack and after ordering our bags were surprised to see that the same 50 grams that easily filled half of one of our bags, was brimming to the top with this Kaolin Clay.

-Like Rhassoul Clay, Kaolin clay is also an excellent oil absorbent, and will help balance your natural oil production over time.
+Like Rhassoul Clay, Kaolin clay is also an excellent oil absorbent.
+It will help balance your natural oil production over time without overdrying.

 This is not true of Kaolin Clay where you should experience very little to none redness after application.